YuxinWenRick/diffusion_memorization/README.md

-# diffusion_memorization
+# Detecting, Explaining, and Mitigating Memorization in Diffusion Models
-Official Repo for Detecting, Explaining, and Mitigating Memorization in Diffusion Models (ICLR 2024)
+Official Repo for Detecting, Explaining, and Mitigating Memorization in Diffusion Models (ICLR 2024).

+The code is coming soon.